ric9rdo/ric9rdo.github.io/_posts/2022-12-18-Ransomware-Detection-in-Real-Time.md

 Ransomware attacks can be difficult to detect in real-time, as they often involve the attacker encrypting or altering data in a way that is not immediately noticeable.
-However, there are a few approaches you can take to try to detect ransomware attacks using KQL in real time.
+However, there are a few approaches you can take to try to detect ransomware attacks using KQL in real-time.

 One approach is to look for unusual changes to your system or data.
 For example, you could set up an alert to trigger when there is a sudden increase in the number of file deletion or modification events, or when there is a sudden change in the access patterns of certain files or directories.